 Health content management

 The average general practitioner in the UK sees 41 patients per day.
 One of five family doctors gives more than 50 consultations a day.
-These figures exceed the number of consultations recommended under the European safety guidance.
+These figures exceed the number of consultations recommended under European safety guidelines.
 It is not surprising that the clinical visit notes, laboratory results, and medical examinations reports may be lost frequently.

 Alfresco ECM stores the health-related files in one place.
 Since the indexing of the documents is more accurate doctors spend less time searching and reviewing clinical notes, patient files, and scans.
 Content Management capabilities of Alfresco are not limited to storing clinical information only.
 The platform can be used for handling the HR and administration files and documents.
+To learn more, we recommend reading our article on HR document management software.

-That is our views on how to make an electronic health records system.
+That is our view on how to make an electronic health records system.
 It is up to you to make the final decision and choose the right vendor who will develop an EMR/EHR solution for you.
 We are open to highlight things behind EHR core features and how to cope with industry difficulties.
 Contact us, and our Team Lead on electronic document management and business process automation systems implementation will consult you.

 You may also want to read